dentarg/auth0-blog/_posts/2018-02-22-using-python-flask-and-angular-to-build-modern-web-apps-part-2.markdown

 In the new version of this component, you are adding two new buttons (*Sign In* and *Sign Out*) and a paragraph that shows names of authenticated users.
 All these new elements are conditionally showed according to the `authenticated` flag.
 The *Sign In* button is showed when this flag is set to false and the other two are showed otherwise.

 To make everything work, the new `ExamsComponent` references and calls three methods provided by `auth0-web` (`signIn`, `signOut`, and `getProfile`).
-Besides these methods, this component also subscribe an anonymous function to change the value of the `authenticated` flag whenever the authentication status changes.
+Besides these methods, this component also subscribes an anonymous function to change the value of the `authenticated` flag whenever the authentication status changes.

 After updating the `ExamsComponent`, you will have to update the `ExamsApiService` to make use of the `access_token` retrieved from Auth0.
 So, open the `exams-api.service.ts` file and update it as follows: